NVIDIA/cuda-quantum/docs/sphinx/using/install/data_center_install.rst

 These binaries and wheels are built following the instructions in this guide and should work for you as long as your system meets the compatibility requirements listed under :ref:`Prerequisites <compatibility-prebuilt-binaries>`.
-To install the prebuilt binaries, please follow the instructions :ref:`here <install-prebuilt-binaries>`.
+To install the pre-built binaries, please follow the instructions :ref:`here <install-prebuilt-binaries>`.
 To install the Python wheels, please follow the instructions :ref:`here <install-python-wheels>`.